Dare (album): International releases

-The single "Don't You Want Me" had been released with an expensive and elaborate promotional video created by film maker Steve Barron.
-Music video was a relatively new phenomenon and cable TV station MTV had only just started up to capitalise on this new media but had very little material to work with.
-Virgin Records syndicated the video to MTV which was played around the clock.
+The single "Don't You Want Me" was released with an expensive and elaborate promotional video created by film-maker Steve Barron.
+Music videos were a relatively new phenomenon, and cable TV station MTV had only just started to capitalise on this new media, although having very little material to work with.
+Virgin Records syndicated the video to MTV, and it was played around the clock.
 Because of the interest the video generated in "Don't You Want Me", Virgin licensed the release in the US of the single and the album.
-The licensee for the US was A&M Records who renamed the album Dare!
+The licensee for the US was A&M Records, which renamed the album Dare!
 The addition of the exclamation mark was because A&M wanted to differentiate their (US) release from Virgin's original release in the UK.
-The release of Dare! immediately mirrored the success of the UK; and in mid 1982 it reached number three on the US Billboard 200 and the single "Don't You Want Me" was at number one on the Billboard Hot 100.
-Although critics were not as universally applauding as in the UK, the commercial success of Dare! would set the scene for the band's return to the US charts a number of times in later years.
+The release of Dare! immediately mirrored the success of the UK; and in mid-1982 it reached number three on the US Billboard 200 and the single "Don't You Want Me" went to number one on the Billboard Hot 100.
+Although critics were not as universally applauding as in the UK, the commercial success of Dare! would set the scene for the band's return to the US charts several times in later years.

-Dare earned considerable income for record labels Virgin and A&M; in Virgin's case, it gave the label the first chart-topping album since Mike Oldfield's Tubular Bells in 1973.
-"Don't You Want Me" was the label's first ever chart-topping single.
+Dare earned considerable income for record labels Virgin and A&M; in Virgin's case, it gave the label its first chart-topping album since Mike Oldfield's Tubular Bells in 1973.
+"Don't You Want Me" was the label's first-ever chart-topping single.
 The success of Dare was responsible for saving the label from impending bankruptcy.
-A very grateful Richard Branson sent Philip Oakey a motorcycle as a thank you present, but Oakey had to return it as he couldn't ride it.
+A very grateful Richard Branson sent Philip Oakey a motorcycle as a thank-you present, but Oakey had to return it as he couldn't ride it.

 As well as the commercial success in the US under A&M, in 1982 Dare was also highly successful in Australia, Japan, France and Germany.
-Dare has been re-released a number of times since its original creation.
+Dare has been re-released several times since its original creation.
 The 1997 U.S. CD release on Caroline Records included the additional B-side tracks "Hard Times" and "Non-Stop".
 In 2002 (UK)/2003 (U.S.), another re-release combined Dare and Love and Dancing on one CD.
 In 2012, a 2-CD box set compiled Dare, several bonus remixes and an expanded version of the Fascination!
 EP, which was released separately in Japan in 2015.